-When a story’s so good it makes the leap from book to film (or film to book), fans get treated to the thrill of discovery all over again.
-Great film adaptations illuminate the stories we love, bring faces to our favourite characters, and soundtracks to remember.
+When a story’s so good it makes the leap from book-to-film (or sometimes film-to-book), fans get treated to the thrill of discovery all over again.
+Great adaptations illuminate the stories we love, bring faces to our favourite characters, and soundtracks to remember.
 Whereas amazing novelisations allow deeper exploration of characters, backstories, motivations and plotlines.
-Here are some of our favourite movie–book crossovers.
+Here are some of our favourite book-to-film crossovers.

 Read the internationally bestselling book before you watch the major movie from Lionsgate, starring Julia Roberts and Owen Wilson.
 This special edition is complete with exclusive behind-the-scenes content.

 Ian McEwan's brilliant, emotionally wrenching novel, now a major film starring Emma Thompson and Stanley Tucci

 A complex, compelling portrait of a marriage that raises painful issues, even as it has you howling with recognition.
 'The Wife picks up some of the hard questions with the lightest, most glittering or touches' - Allison Pearson, author of I Don't Know How She Does It.

 The extraordinary true story of the black detective who goes undercover to investigate the KKK

 The Fault in Our Stars by John Green (author of Looking for Alaska and Paper Towns) is a teen romance with a twist, exploring the tragic business of being alive and in love.
 Insightful, bold, irreverent, and raw - The Fault in Our Stars is perfect for young adults and adults alike.

 Ian McEwan's celebrated novel, now an unmissable film starring Oscar nominee Saoirse Ronan (Atonement, Brooklyn)

 Look, I didn't want to be a half-blood.
 I never asked to be the son of a Greek God.